gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-26-Code-from-Anywhere-Your-SSH-Guide-to-Remote-Development-in-PyCharm.md

 ---

-If you landed here, your're probably already using a remote (GPU) for your ML tasks, and you're sick of git push from your laptop and the pull on your powerful GPU machine.
+If you landed here, you're probably already using a remote (GPU) for your ML tasks, and you're sick of git push from your laptop and the pull on your powerful GPU machine.
 Ask me why I know that 😉, and you're probably a Pycharm fan as well 😊.
 <br />
 If so, you landed in the right place.